rebeccabland3/project-2/README.md

 **Data Collection Process:**

+We collected our plant data using the Trefle API and extracted species count by location.

+**Visualizations:**

+Plants:

+Fungi:

+Heat map displaying count of fungi by location

 Map with biodiversity (count of species) per region Region size (level 1-4) could be selected by user if we would like to provide that ability This would use distribution table ONLY